Designing MSR Tents—What We Stand For

 - Precision-engineered detailing, like snag-free zippers and reflective guy lines

-We know that every component shapes your experience in the backcountry, and together they provide the confidence you need to pursue adventure.
+We know that each of these components shapes your experience in the backcountry, and together they provide the confidence you need to pursue adventure.

-The MSR team is made up of inventors and unruly dreamers.
-This includes Terry Breaux, a lifelong adventurer who draws on his decades of product expertise to design quality shelters for backcountry travelers.
+The MSR team is, was, and always will be made up of inventors and unruly dreamers.
+This includes Terry Breaux, a lifelong adventurer who drew on his decades of product expertise to design quality shelters for backcountry travelers while he was with MSR.

-One of the few true tent designers in the world, Terry still uses old-school tactics like hands-on patterning, sketching on paper and sewing prototypes, when computers won’t do.
+One of the few true tent designers in the world, Terry used old-school tactics like hands-on patterning, sketching on paper and sewing prototypes, when computers wouldn’t do.
 They’re skills he learned at his first job with legendary pioneer Moss Tents.
-Today, MSR tents still embody Moss philosophies, including “well-proportioned, simple shapes with precise engineering and detailing.”
+Today, MSR tents still embody many Moss philosophies, including “well-proportioned, simple shapes with precise engineering and detailing.”

-Beyond the office, Terry pursues his core passion, bikepacking.
-He’s cycled around the world, and every summer attempts to persuade co-workers to join his latest two-wheeled sufferfest, often successfully.
+Terry’s core passion is bikepacking.
+He’s cycled around the world, and every summer attempts to persuade friends to join his latest two-wheeled sufferfest, often successfully.
 Recently, he restored a 1957 Washington-built boat with plans to motor up the Inside Passage.

-Terry’s decades in the industry push MSR to develop innovative designs with the quality and durability to match.
+Terry’s decades in the industry pushed MSR to develop innovative designs with the quality and durability to match.
+Terry retired in 2021 to pursue other passions, but still consults with the MSR design team.

 MSR’s entire tent line expresses our belief that less is more.
 We offer a targeted selection of user-focused designs, ensuring that every tent is truly intentional.
 We don’t crowd our line with excessive models boasting subtle differences.
 Instead, we focus on creating the absolute best tent to meet an adventurer’s goals, whether they’re a bikepacker or a backcountry skier.

 Tailoring our designs for each type of user means talking constantly with athletes, guides and everyday adventurers.
-Terry listens to their pain points and devises features to eliminate them.
+We listen to their pain points and devise features to eliminate them.

 We know the easier it is to find your perfect tent, the more you’ll focus on the adventure, confident that your shelter will feel like home once you’re out there.